mki1967/mki3dgame/README.md

 * Snapped version is available at:
      - https://snapcraft.io/mki3dgame-snap
      - https://uappexplorer.com/snap/ubuntu/mki3dgame-snap
-* Faltpak version is available on [Flathub](https://flathub.org/apps/) (also installable with package manager on Linux Mint).
+* Flatpak version is available on [Flathub](https://flathub.org/apps/) (also installable with package manager on Linux Mint).

 In the game, you have to collect tokens scattered in the stages and avoid being captured by the monsters.